Magneto (Marvel Comics): Publication history

 Magneto first appeared in the debut issue of The X-Men in 1963.
-Through the 1960s, Magneto appeared in several issues of the original X-Men comics, including The Uncanny X-Men, X-Men, Astonishing X-Men, Alpha Flight, Cable, Excalibur, The New Mutants, many X-Men miniseries, and several other Marvel titles.
+Since the 1960s, Magneto has appeared in The Uncanny X-Men, X-Men, Astonishing X-Men, Alpha Flight, Cable, Excalibur, The New Mutants, various X-Men miniseries, and many other Marvel titles.
 His first solo title was a one-shot special, Magneto: The Twisting of a Soul #0 (Sept.
 1993), published when the character returned from a brief absence; it reprinted Magneto-based stories from Classic X-Men #12 and 19 (Aug.
 1987 and March 1988), by writer Chris Claremont and artist John Bolton.

+When asked about his approach to Magneto, Jack Kirby stated, "I saw my villains not as villains.
+I knew villains had to come from somewhere and they came from people.
+My villains were people that developed problems."
 In a 2008 interview, Stan Lee said he "did not think of Magneto as a bad guy.
 He just wanted to strike back at the people who were so bigoted and racist...he was trying to defend the mutants, and because society was not treating them fairly he was going to teach society a lesson.
 He was a danger of course...but I never thought of him as a villain."
 In the same interview, he also revealed that he originally planned for Magneto to be the brother of his nemesis Professor X.

 Writer Chris Claremont stated that Menachem Begin was an inspiration for Magneto's development, as David Ben-Gurion was for Professor X. "There's a lot of talk online now that Magneto stands in for Malcolm X and Xavier stands in for Martin Luther King, which is totally valid but for me, being an immigrant white, to make that analogy felt incredibly presumptuous.
 An equivalent analogy could be made to [Israeli prime minister] Menachem Begin as Magneto, evolving through his life from a terrorist in 1947 to a winner of the Nobel Peace Prize 30 years later."